n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.plivo.md

+---
+title: Plivo node - n8n Documentation
+description: Documentation for the Plivo node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Plivo

 The Plivo node allows you to automate work in Plivo, and integrate Plivo with other applications. n8n has built-in support for a wide range of Plivo features, including making calls, and sending SMS/MMS.